Choosing the best travel destination in the world, let alone my favourite travel destination is not an easy task.

 This shot is taken high, high above the Franz Josef Glacier on the west coast.
 We helicoptered into a mountain hut and stayed a week, climbing and enjoying the views.
 This is the sunset across the glacier neve.
 At dawn from up here you can see the shadows of the mountains cast across the Tasman Sea far below.

-I’ve visited 50 countries around the world now (and counting) but New Zealand is still pretty hard to beat (at rugby or landscapes).
+I’ve visited over 50 countries around the world now (and counting) but New Zealand is still pretty hard to beat (at rugby or landscapes).